wso2/open-healthcare-docs/en/docs/fhir/guides/overview-of-fhir.md

 {!includes/bal-mi-note.md!}

-## FHIR with Ballerina

-With Ballerina's native support for healthcare standards, it enables rapid health tech application development.
-We offer a comprehensive set of **pre-built services**, **project templates**, and **resource and utility packages**, all of which are *100% open source*.
-FHIR developers can easily download and utilize these packages to streamline the development of FHIR integrations in Ballerina, ensuring efficient and effective implementation.

-## FHIR with Micro Integrator

-For FHIR integrations following the ESB pattern, WSO2 Micro Integrator (MI) provides optimal FHIR integration capabilities through its available connectors and data mapping templates.
-Developers can enhance their integration projects by leveraging WSO2 MI’s extensive capabilities, including **EHR/EMR connectors**, the **FHIR repository connector**, and the **V2toFHIR connector**.
-These tools enable seamless data exchange and transformation, ensuring robust and efficient FHIR integrations.

 Follow the guides below to learn how to work with FHIR in WSO2 Healthcare solution:

 - [Populating FHIR resources](../../fhir/guides/populating-fhir-resources.md)